Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

+This part focuses on submodular binary valuation functions, where for each agent $i \in N$, $v_i$ is submodular and the marginal value of any item is 0 or 1.
+For a subclass of submodular binary valuation functions based on maximum (unweighted) bipartite matching, also known as assignment \cite{munkres1957algorithms} or OXS \cite{lehmann2001combinatorial} valuations, \cite{hosseini2024class} show that online allocations satisfying $\frac{1}{2}$-EF1 and $\frac{1}{2}$-MMS exist.

+\textit{Limitation of \cite{hosseini2024class}}: Their $\frac{1}{2}$-EF1/MMS guarantees are restricted to OXS valuations, where items must be assigned within predefined groups under rigid matching constraints.
+Each member in the group can only receive at most one item, and once someone gets an item, it cannot be changed.
+Thus, their algorithm can only handle the OXS valuation function and its subclasses.

+Moving beyond the online allocation model based on matching, we consider the general online allocation problem.
+Building upon the effective greedy technique in the submodular optimization and the sequential allocating technique to guarantee fairness in \cite{hosseini2024class}, we propose the Marginal-Greedy Algorithm (Algorithm \ref{alg: indivisible_submodular+binary}), greedily assigning each arriving item to the agent who receives the maximum marginal value, for submodular binary valuation functions, and then show that the Marginal-Greedy Algorithm computes an NW allocation that is $\frac{1}{2}$-EF1, $\frac{1}{2}$-MMS, and $\frac{1}{2}$-max-USW.

-In the analysis of results about submodular binary valuation functions, we skillfully use submodularity and the properties of the matroid.
-Then, we introduce the relationship of submodularity and matroid: a function is submodular binary if and only if it is a rank function of a matroid.
+In the analysis of results about submodular binary valuation functions, we effectively leverage submodularity and the properties of the matroid.
+There exists a relationship of submodularity and matroid: a function is submodular binary iff it is a rank function of a matroid \cite{schrijver2003combinatorial}.

 \begin{definition} A set system $\mathcal{M} = (E, \mathcal{F})$, where $E$ is a ground set and $\mathcal{F}$ is a family of subset of $E$, is a matroid if it satisfies the following properties: (1) $\emptyset \in \mathcal{F}$; (2) if $D\in \mathcal{F}$ and $C\subseteq D$, then $C \in \mathcal{F}$; (3) if $C, D\in \mathcal{F}$ and $|D|>|C|$, then there exists $ x \in D\setminus C$ such that $C + x \in \mathcal{F}$.
 The rank function of matroid $\mathcal{M}$, denoted by $r(\cdot)$, is defined by: $r:2^T\rightarrow R$, $r(X)=\max\{|Y|:Y\subseteq T, Y\in \mathcal{F}\}$. \end{definition}